-We also provide the Audit Committee with the declaration provided for in Article 6 of Regulation (EU) N° 537/2014, confirming our independence within the meaning of the rules applicable in France such as they are set in particular by Articles L.821-27 to L.821-34 of the French Commercial Code in the French Code of Ethics for statutory auditors.
+We also provide the Audit Committee with the declaration provided for in Article 6 of Regulation (EU) N°537/2014, confirming our independence within the meaning of the rules applicable in France such as they are set in particular by Articles L.821-27 to L.821-34 of the French Commercial Code (code de commerce) and in the French Code of Ethics (code de déontologie) for statutory auditors.
 Where appropriate, we discuss with the Audit Committee the risks that may reasonably be thought to bear on our independence, and the related safeguards.

+The statutory auditors, French original signed by

+Schiltigheim on April 10, 2025

+Lyon on April 10, 2025

+KPMG S.A.

-Schiltigheim on April 11, 2024 The statutory auditors, French original signed by KPMG S.A.
-Stephane Devin Partner Lyon on April 11, 2024 GRANT THORTHON Membre français de Grant Thornton International Jean Morier Partner
+Stephane Devin Partner

+GRANT THORTHON Membre francais de Grant Thornton International

+Jean Morier Partner